 Conclusion

-The single most damaging belief about dual-career households is that with enough hard work and the right productivity system, both partners can have it all at maximum intensity simultaneously.
-You can’t.
-At some point, something gives – usually the relationship.
-The Dual-Career Balance Framework doesn’t try to maximize everything.
-It protects the thing that matters most: the partnership itself.
+The single most damaging belief about dual-career households is that both partners can have it all at maximum intensity simultaneously, with enough hard work and the right productivity system.
+You cannot.
+At some point, something gives, and it is usually the relationship.
+The Dual-Career Balance Framework does not try to maximize everything; it protects the thing that matters most: the partnership itself.

 The paradox dual-career couples eventually discover: protecting the partnership isn’t a sacrifice from your career strategy.
 It is your career strategy.
 Neither career survives long if the foundation underneath it crumbles.